suriya-mca/Podman_Init_Cli/CONTRIBUTING.md

 - Fork this repository to your GitHub account.
 - Clone the forked repository to your local machine.
-- Create a new branch for your changes: git checkout -b feature-branch.
+- Create a new branch for your changes: git checkout -b dev.
 - Make your changes and ensure they are properly tested.
 - Commit your changes with a descriptive commit message: git commit -m "Your message".
 - Push your changes to your fork: git push origin feature-branch.